fictiontribe/ft-blog-gatsby/content/blog/revolutionizing-web-interactivity-with-google-web-stories/index.md

 <iframe class="amp-player-wrapper" sandbox="allow-same-origin allow-forms allow-scripts"
         src="https://placedstory.com/comcast-security-edge"></iframe>

-In conclusion, Google Web Stories present a unique opportunity for brands to engage their audience in a new, interactive way.
+In conclusion, Web Stories present a unique opportunity for brands to engage their audience in a new, interactive way.
 As a technology director, I believe this is a tool every brand should consider incorporating into their digital strategy.
-It's time to tell your story, the Google Web Story way.
+It's time to tell your story, the Web Story way.

 <div class="ft-cta-form">
   <p class="form-cta">Learn how Fiction Tribe can help you achieve your goals</p>